Last Updated on

 Rijal Almaa was once an important stop for those travelling from Yemen to the holy cites of Mecca and Medina in Saudi Arabia.

-And with that Rijal Almaa become a commercial trade centre in the region with goods like: food, grains, household items, spices, perfumes, jewelry and others, coming from the far corners of the world including India, Egypt, Yemen, European countries and from African countries along the Red sea coast like Djibouti, Massawa in Eritrea and Ethiopia, and even products all the way from Japan and China in East Asia.
+And with that Rijal Almaa become a commercial trade centre in the region with goods like food, grains, household items, spices, perfumes, jewellery and others, coming from the far corners of the world including India, Egypt, Yemen, European countries and from African countries along the Red sea coast like Djibouti, Massawa in Eritrea and Ethiopia, and even products all the way from Japan and China in East Asia.